anthonycoffey/React-Native-App/memory-bank/progress.md

     - `UserContext.tsx` is simplified, focusing on non-authentication-related user state like `isClockedIn`.
     - Components consuming `currentUser` (e.g., `app/job/[id].tsx`) were updated to use `useAuth()`.
     - This architectural change resolves previous race conditions related to user data fetching and API readiness signaling.
-    - The `isApiConfigured` flag in `AuthContext.tsx` (with deferred setting) remains to ensure proper timing for `apiService` token configuration before the fetch.
 - **Comment Item UI Update:**
     - Modified `components/job/CommentItem.tsx` to replace text-based edit/delete buttons with smaller, iconic `MaterialIcons` buttons (`edit`, `delete`).
     - Ensured icons use appropriate theme-aware colors.